Petrol–electric transmission

-Petrol–electric transmission (UK English) or gasoline–electric transmission or gas–electric transmission (US English) is a transmission system for vehicles powered by petrol engines.
-Petrol–electric transmission was used for a variety of applications in road, rail, and marine transport, in the early 20th century.
-After World War I, it was largely superseded by diesel-electric transmission, a similar transmission system used for diesel engines; but petrol-electric has become popular again in modern hybrid electric vehicles.
+Petrol–electric transmission (UK English), or gasoline–electric transmission or gas–electric transmission (US English), is a transmission system for vehicles powered by petrol engines.
+Petrol–electric transmission was used for a variety of applications in road, rail, and marine transport in the early 20th century.
+After World War I, it was largely superseded by diesel–electric transmission, a similar transmission system used for diesel engines; but petrol–electric has become popular again in modern hybrid electric vehicles.

 Petrol–electric transmission was used in certain niche markets in the early 20th century, such as in the petrol–electric railway locomotives produced in Britain for use on the War Department Light Railways during World War I or for privately owned Arad & Csanad United Railways.
-In France, the Crochat petrol–electric transmission system was used for standard gauge locomotives (up to 240 kW of electrical power).
+In France, the Crochat petrol–electric transmission system was used for standard-gauge locomotives (up to 240 kW of electrical power).

 Description

-Petrol-electric vehicles follow a series hybrid architecture.
-A spark ignition internal combustion (IC) engine acts as the prime mover, powering a generator which converts the rotational energy into electrical energy.
+Petrol–electric vehicles follow a series hybrid architecture.
+A spark-ignition internal-combustion (IC) engine acts as the prime mover, powering a generator which converts the rotational energy into electrical energy.
 The generator charges a battery pack and drives a traction motor that provides tractive effort for the vehicle to move.

-The engine is usually smaller that what would be required for powering a conventional petrol vehicle of the same size.
-The engine usually runs at its optimum high efficiency RPM, powering the generator.
-When extra power is needed for acceleration or for climbing gradients, both the engine and the battery pack powers the motor.
+The engine is usually smaller than what would be required for powering a conventional petrol vehicle of the same size.
+Internal-combustion engines vary greatly in efficiency at various speeds and power outputs, and in this context can run more often nearer their optimal speeds and power outputs, powering the generator.
+When extra power is needed for acceleration or for climbing gradients, both the engine and the battery pack power the motor.
 When the engine produces more power than is required at the road wheels, the surplus is used to charge the battery.

-Petrol-electric vehicles typically doesn't require any stepping up or transmission as electric traction motors can operate at a wide rpm range at peak efficiency.
+Petrol–electric vehicles typically don't require any stepping up or transmission as electric traction motors can operate at a wide rpm range at peak efficiency.
 The Engine generator pair is a compact unit that isn't connected mechanically to the road wheels.
 The connection is purely electrical.